rwbutler/TypographyKitPalette/README.md

 # Usage

+## Color Palettes

-The palette tool is invoked as follows:
+In order to export a color palette for use in Xcode, Palette is invoked as follows:

-`palette --color-list <color palette name> --config-url <url>`
+`palette --color-list <color palette name> --config-url <url> -export palette`

 Where the `--color-list` parameter specifies the name of the color palette as you wish it to appear in Interface Builder and `--config-url` specifies the URL to your [TypographyKit.json](https://github.com/rwbutler/TypographyKit/blob/master/Example/TypographyKit/TypographyKit.json) or [TypographyKit.plist](https://github.com/rwbutler/TypographyKit/blob/master/Example/TypographyKit/TypographyKit.plist) file.
 This may either be a path to a local file or remotely-hosted file using either `http` or `https` protocol.

+## Asset Catalogs

+In order to support dark mode in iOS 13, Palette now allows colors to be exported to asset catalogs.
+In order to export an asset catalog invoke palette as follows:

+`palette --color-list <asset catalog name> --config-url <url> -export assetCatalog --asset-catalog-url <directory to save asset catalog>`

+The `--color-list` parameter represents the name of the asset catalog to be exported and the `--asset-catalog-url` parameter represents the directory to which the asset catalog will be saved.

 ## Author